 This is the only trek that offers you to hike the two most impressive Incan cities: Choquequirao and Machu Picchu!
-However, both show off the same high Incas architecture quality, the Inca Citadel of Machu Picchu receives crowds of tourists every day while Choquequirao Archeological Park receives only a couple of visitors due to its location on top of the Vilcabamba mountain range in the district of Santa Teresa province of the Convention at 3,033 msnm (9959 ft).
-Although, it is definitely worth visiting as it offers not only views of this enigmatic and fantastic Inca's site, but also the possibility of seeing the condors in majestic flight, pumas, quetzales, foxes, hummingbirds, skunks, deer or Tarucas, bears of glasses and the so-called National bird of Peru the "Gallito de las Rocas".
-Even more, for vegetation lovers there is a wide variety of orchids such as ample vegetation and local crops such as coca, cocoa, corn, coffee and abundant fruit trees.
+However, both show off the same high Incas architecture quality, the Inca City of Machu Picchu receives thousands of tourists every day while Choquequirao Archeological Park receives only a couple of visitors due to its location on top of the Vilcabamba mountain range in the district of Santa Teresa province of the Convention at 3,033 m.a.s.l (9959 ft).
+Although, it is definitely worth visiting as it offers not only views of this enigmatic and fantastic Inca's site, but also the possibility of seeing the condors in majestic flight, pumas, quetzals, foxes, hummingbirds, skunks, deer or Tarucas, bears of glasses and the famous National bird of Peru the "Gallito de las Rocas".
+Even more, for vegetation lovers there is a wide variety of orchids such as diverse vegetation and local crops such as coca, cocoa, corn, coffee and abundant fruit trees.

-Condors soaring in quiet silence of untrammeled mountains!
-This unique trek continues exploring very remote Andean villages and a daily life of their residents, beautiful mountains and rivers, until you reach the Citadel of Choquequirao where you will see buildings of temples, prisons and government buildings, beautiful mozaicos of ‘llas’, separated into 9 different sections that include the temple, squares known as Hanan and Hurin (Alta and Baja) and the main square Huaqaypata.
-Choquequirao also has a ceremonial platform called Ushno, having the whole complex great similarity with Machu Picchu counting in both parts its buildings and agricultural terraces along the slope of the mountain.
+Condors soaring in the quiet atmosphere of mountains!
+This unique trek continues exploring very historic Andean towns and a daily life of their residents, beautiful mountains and rivers until you reach the City of Choquequirao where you will see buildings of temples, prisons and government buildings, beautiful mozaicos of ‘llas’, separated into 9 different sections that include the temple, squares known as Hanan and Hurin (Alta and Baja) and the main square Huaqaypata.
+Choquequirao also has a ceremonial platform called Ushno, this whole complex has a great similarity with Machu Picchu showing in both parts its buildings and agricultural terraces along the slope of the mountain.

 Did you know that the word Choquequirao means the “Cradle of the Gold” in southern Quechua?
 But it is also known by other names such as "City of the heathen", "Refuge of the Incas", "City - or town - of the silver smith" and "Last refuge of the Incas of Vilcabamba".

 Choquequirao is considered as one of the last resistance bastions and refugees of the Incas, who abandoned the imperial city of Cusco in 1535 by order of the Incan ruler Manco Inca to regroup because Cusco was besieged by Spaniards.
-Don't forget to bring your photographic equipment with you because this journey is the most “picturesque” trip offered in the Cusco’s area!
+Don't forget to bring your photography equipment with you because this journey is the most picturesque trip offered in the Cusco’s area!
 There's going to be horses along the trip for your convenience and we provide you with top quality camping equipment as well as a very balanced and energetic diet.
 Are you waiting for an unforgettable adventure?
-The Combo Expedition connecting the both Incan highlights, Machu Picchu and Choquequirao will go beyond your dreams!!! so Are you ready?
-Discover Machu Picchu and its sister Choquequirao with us!!
+The Combo Expedition connecting both Incan highlights, Machu Picchu and Choquequirao will go beyond your dreams!!
+So, are you ready?
+Discover the beautifull Machu Picchu and its sister Choquequirao with us!

 Day 01: Cusco - Cachora - Playa Rosalina